rlondner/mongodb-stitch-imp-workshop/README.md

 Pass your Atlas API key and Atlas login e-mail to the [stitch-cli](https://docs-mongodbcom-staging.corp.mongodb.com/stitch/nick/DOCSP-2009/import-export/stitch-cli-reference.html#stitch-cli) to authenticate with MongoDB Atlas:

-stitch-cli login --username=<username@email.com> --api-key=<api-key>
+`stitch-cli login --username=<username@email.com> --api-key=<api-key>`

 #### Optional: Update MongoDB Atlas Cluster Name

 The mongodb-atlas service will attempt to link to an Atlas cluster in your project based on the value of clusterName in its configuration file.
-The service is pre-configured assuming that your Atlas cluster uses the default name,** ****Cluster0**.
+The service is pre-configured assuming that your Atlas cluster uses the default name,** Cluster0**.

-If your Atlas cluster is not named Cluster0, edit the value of clusterName in the *mongodb-stitch-imp-workshop/TempApp**/services/mongodb-atlas/config.json* file to match your cluster’s name.
+If your Atlas cluster is not named *Cluster0*, edit the value of clusterName in the *mongodb-stitch-imp-workshop/TempApp/services/mongodb-atlas/config.json* file to match your cluster’s name.

 **WARNING**